kolbyn24/Notes/03 - Content/Password Cracking.md

 sudo john --show unshadow

+# You might have to specify the hash type if it can't figure it out:
+sudo john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt --format=Raw-MD5

 ```
 edit /etc/john/john.conf to add rules to the wordlist.
 The following example will add two numbers to the end of each password.
 ```